Nubuck/cbo-go/docs/project-context.md

   "tesseract-wasm": "^0.10.0",
   "@techstark/opencv-js": "^4.10.0-release.1",
   "sharp": "^0.33.5",
-  "fast-fuzzy": "^1.12.0"
+  "fast-fuzzy": "^1.12.0",
+  "fuse.js": "^7.0.0"
 }
 ```

-## Development Focus
-The primary focus should be on:
-1. Implementing the complete HybridValidator
-2. Expanding validation profiles
-3. Testing with diverse documents
-4. Fine-tuning validation rules

 This new approach provides a more robust foundation for handling document variations while maintaining high validation accuracy.
+We're continuing to improve the preprocessing and OCR capabilities while keeping the system flexible enough to handle both digital and scanned documents effectively.